Greedy walk on the real line: Introduction

+To make the above observation rigorous, we introduce a dynamic block construction, where the block sizes are increasing at each step, and combine it with a renewal argument.
+The size $\ell_k$ of the blocks (groups of sequentially served customers) should increase slow enough so that the cleared region left by a block is wide enough to support the next one, but fast enough so that the probability of atypical gaps inside the blocks is summable in $k$.
+It turns out that a growth $\ell_k \sim k^\eta$, with $0<\eta<\frac{1}{2}$, works well for this purpose.

 This paper is divided as follows.
-In Section~\ref{sec:potential} we present the evolution of environment as viewed from the server and study its properties.
-We state Proposition~\ref{prop:blocks} about the behavior of the server on the real line at specific times (a block argument) and show how it implies Theorem~\ref{thm:transientlog}.
-In Section~\ref{sec:blocks} we prove Proposition~\ref{prop:blocks}.
+In Section~\ref{sec:potential}, we present the evolution of the customers environment as viewed from the server, and study its properties.
+We state Proposition~\ref{prop:blocks} about the behavior of the greedy server on the real line at specific times (a block argument) and show how it implies Theorem~\ref{thm:transientlog}, and in Section~\ref{sec:blocks} we prove Proposition~\ref{prop:blocks}.
+In these sections, we consider the case where $T$ is deterministic and $v=\infty$.
+This case contains the most important features of the construction and the block argument, but is simpler to present.
+The general case is considered in Section~\ref{sec:finitespeedrandomservice}.